 Live Workshops, Instructional Videos: Introduction to Ebooks, With Much Love – Library Portal, Search Terms in APA PsychInfo, Scripture Index in ATLA-Religion Database; JSTOR; CREDO InfoLit.
 30 minute workshops for graduate MAR, MDiv, MAMFT students

-My teaching experience spans curriculum design, program development, and academic instruction using diverse delivery modalities of traditional classroom, web-based online learning (Blackboard, Canvas, and D2L), and hybrid formats in the following contexts:
+Dr. Coleman’s teaching experience spans curriculum design, program development, and academic instruction using diverse delivery modalities of traditional classroom, web-based online learning (Blackboard, Canvas, D2L), and hybrid formats in the following contexts:

-- Professional graduate level courses at the University of Ilinois at Urbana-Champaign, University of California in Los Angeles, University of Arizona, San Jose State University and Louisville Presbyterian Theological Seminary;
+- Professional, graduate level courses at the University of Illinois at Urbana-Champaign, University of California in Los Angeles, University of Arizona, San Jose State University, and Louisville Presbyterian Theological Seminary;

-- Lower level undergraduate courses to increase information competency at Santa Ana and Santiago Canyon College; and
+- Lower level, undergraduate courses in advancing information competency expertise at Santa Ana and Santiago Canyon College; and